cmayrhuber/raspi-workspace/README.md

 If you log out of your X11 session an login again, the desktop will no longer use openbox as window manager, but marco instead.

 ### Configure marco
-I configured marco to use a single workspace (the default is 4), the Blue-Submarine theme because it is a good fit for Raspian colors and sloppy window focus mode.
+I configured marco to use a single workspace (the default is 4), the Blue-Submarine theme because it is a good fit for Raspberry Pi OS colors and sloppy window focus mode.
 Sloppy means that an open window will get the focus once you hover the mouse over it.
 ```sh
 gsettings set org.mate.Marco.general num-workspaces 1
 gsettings set org.mate.Marco.general theme Blue-Submarine